eagle-io/docs/source/topics/historic_data/table/index.rst

 |

-Remove record
+Delete record
 ``````````````
-|icon-remove| The remove operation deletes the selected records from the historic dataset.
+|icon-remove| The delete operation permanently removes the selected records from the historic dataset.

 |